stealthbomber10/stealthbomber10.github.io/_posts/2018-07-13-internship-advice.md

 ![Wojak jammies]({{ site.url }}/assets/pajamas.png)

 That's all the advice I can think of.
 If you want more info on anything I talked about, or even something I didn't, shoot me an email.
-I look at everything that gets sent my way.
+I look at everything that gets sent my way, and I like answering questions about this.

 ## Appendix: freshman edition